National Pet Day: Owners Who Love Their Pets And The Videos That Prove It

 Dogs have been man’s best friend for eons, and these four legged friends don’t have to wait until National Pet Day for a holiday that might get them an extra pat or a new toy.
 Canines also have two other national days to their name: National Dog Day on August 26, and National Puppy Day on March 23.

 On YouTube, there are millions of videos of adorable dogs, hilarious dogs, and very naughty dogs.
-When dogs are especially naughty—or do something extremely gross, as they often like to do—owners can take revenge by sending photos of the bad boy or girl posing in front of the deed with a “shaming signs” to dogshaming.com Compilations of dogs being nice to babies, even if it means putting up with a little baby or toddler abuse, are also a popular video theme.
+When dogs are especially naughty—or do something extremely gross, as they often like to do—owners can take revenge by sending photos of the bad boy or girl posing in front of the deed with a “shaming sign” to dogshaming.com.
+Compilations of dogs being nice to babies, even if it means putting up with a little baby or toddler abuse, are also a popular video theme.

 But, as any dog owner knows, dogs are more than just a pet, they’re part of the family.
 Sometimes these lucky pooches even get hitched, with “mom” and “dad” forking out plenty of dough for a lavish ceremony.